JordanSpencerWu/old-website/_posts/blog/2016/February/2016-02-25-my-react-notes.markdown

   <a href="https://facebook.github.io/react/">Hello!</a>
 {% endhighlight %}

-For you to use JSX you need the tool that transform JSX to JS.
+For you to use JSX you need the tool that transpile JSX to JS.
 Babel is a Javascript compiler that provides the tools you need to use JSX with React.
 The npm module you need is `babel-preset-react`, this will transform JSX files to JS files .
 If you want to learn more about Babel, click